junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean clutches his collar, giving him a second punch.
 "He's an angel!" he yells, tears falling again out of control.
 "He's not anyone's!
 And he's certainly not yours!"

 When he's about to land a third hit, he gets pushed aside.
-None of them notice when Castiel gets hold of the blade.
-He charges forward fiercely, bumping onto Martin, swinging the blade at him to attack.
+None of them notices when Castiel gets hold of the blade.
+He charges forward fiercely, bumping into Martin, swinging the blade at him to attack.

 But Martin catches Castiel's wrist and twists it back right where the previous bruise and cut is, before the blade can reach his chest.
 The angel yells in pain and loses control of the blade, snatching back to get free from the grasp.
 The blade draws a curve as his arm waves back, swiping across Dean's flank, slicing a long, deep cut across his abdomen.